-- Removal of the temporary detour and work bridges.
+- Removal of the work bridge.

 Please continue to check this website for construction updates and project photos.
 You can also sign up for project email updates by clicking the link at the top of the page.
 Email updates are sent when construction activities will pose significant traffic impacts.

-All other construction activity will primarily take place Monday through Friday, with work occurring on Saturdays as needed.
+Construction activities primarily take place Monday through Friday, with work occurring on Saturdays as needed.
 Construction activity will not occur on Sundays.

-Construction hours are primarily limited to
+Construction hours are primarily limited to:

-7 a.m.-7 p.m. on weekdays
+- 7 a.m.-7 p.m. on weekdays

-8 a.m.-7 p.m. on Saturdays
+- 8 a.m.-7 p.m. on Saturdays as needed

-No construction on Sundays
+- No construction on Sundays

 If you have questions or comments, please call the project information line at (503) 736-4800.